 The 1969 Circulation Goal was to "provide a balanced circulation system which most efficiently serves the economic, social, and environmental structures of the area."
 The General Plan Refinement renames the goal to the Transportation Goal.
-One important conceptual change in this goal is the movement away from accommodating travel demand and toward managing travel demand and encouraging the availability of alternatives to the single-occupant vehicle.
-The Refinement effort thus abandons phrases such as "carry the required volume" and "accommodate travel demand" because the demand for single-occupant vehicle travel demand" because the demand for single-occupant vehicle travel will usually outstrip the County's ability to meet it. (page 61)
+One important conceptual change in this goal is the movement away from accommodating travel demand and towards managing travel demand and encouraging the availability of alternatives to the single- occupant vehicle.
+The Refinement effort thus abandons phrases such as "carry the required volume" and "accommodate travel demand" because the demand for single- occupant vehicle travel will usually outstrip the County's ability to meet it. (p.
+61)